MS in Finance Admissions

 |Round 2||November 9, 2022||December 15, 2022|

 *Priority deadline for fall international applicants: Applications may be submitted after the international priority deadline.
 However, please ensure that your file is complete at the time of application in order to avoid any processing delays.

 Working professionals in the St. Louis area can purse the Corporate Finance and Investments program on a part-time basis, and begin taking classes in the fall or spring semester.
 If you are interested in pursuing this option, please contact our office at OlinGradAdmissions@wustl.edu to learn more.

 If you're a Washington University student who is interested in pursuing a Master of Science in Finance degree, it is recommended that you email OlinGradAdmissions@wustl.edu .

 What does it take to be admitted to Olin's MSF programs?

 We review each applicant on a number of factors, looking for individuals with strong academic, professional and extracurricular activities.
 We base our selections on your past performance, quantitative skills and communication skills.
 To ensure diversity in each entering class, we admit students with various backgrounds, experiences, talents, and interests.

-Applicants to the Corporate Finance and Investments track should have taken Calculus I, Statistics (preferably two courses), and Microeconomics.
+Applicants to the Corporate Finance and Investments and Wealth & Asset Management programs should have taken Calculus I, Statistics and Microeconomics.

-Successful applicants to the Accelerated Master of Science in Finance program and the Quantitative Finance track will demonstrate outstanding aptitude for advanced quantitative finance materials and a passion for the quantitative aspects of problem-solving.
-Students who have majored in Mathematics, Computer Science, Quantitative Economics, Engineering, Physics, and Statistics are especially encouraged to apply to the Quantitative Finance track.
+Successful applicants to the Quantitative Finance program will demonstrate outstanding aptitude for advanced quantitative finance materials and a passion for the quantitative aspects of problem-solving.
+Students who have majored in Mathematics, Computer Science, Quantitative Economics, Engineering, Physics and Statistics are especially encouraged to apply to the Quantitative Finance program.
 Some background in the applications of computing to quantitative problem-solving is especially valuable.